 Like any other industry, the casino industry is also not safe from errors and issues.
 Hence the most famous casino court battles we now know.
-Casinos, both in-land and online, have their fair share of imperfections, and perfect customer satisfaction is not a guarantee.
+Casino Vs. Gambler, both in-land and online, have their fair share of imperfections, and perfect customer satisfaction is not a guarantee.

 #1.
 Katrina Bookman Vs. Resorts World Casino

 It was a regular night of September in 2016 when unsuspecting Katrina Bookman decided to spin some slots in Resorts World Casino, New York.
 After some spins, her slot machine flashed a 43.1 million dollar, which she supposedly won.
 Out of excitement, the New Yorker posted a few selfies with the screen indicating her winnings.
 Unfortunately, when she was already attempting to cash in her prize, its personnel revealed an error from a malfunctioning machine.
 Bookman expressed her disappointment to which the casino tried to console through offering a dinner steak.

 Bookman took the issue to the courts with the help of an attorney named Alan Ripka.
 They claim that casinos cannot get away from paying multi-millions just by saying that the machine malfunctions.
 The court case is still ongoing.